Ex-PM Dame Jenny Shipley and other Mainzeal directors ordered to pay $36m by High Court

 The four directors have been found liable for $36 million in damages, the High Court's Justice Francis Cooke has ruled.

-The judgment says the four directors, former prime minister Dame Jenny Shipley, Richard Yan, Peter Gomm and Clive Tilby, breached their legal duties as company directors.
+Four directors - former prime minister Dame Jenny Shipley, Richard Yan, Peter Gomm and Clive Tilby - breached their legal duties as company directors.
 Shipley's contribution to the total award is $6m.

 Yan was found to have a higher level of responsibility by inducing three other directors to breach their duties, the judgment says.